-Chapter 11 - State Employees Retirement Benefits Board
+Chapter 9 - State Employees Retirement Benefits Fund

 In 1979, I was promoted to a newly created position of Finance & I.T.
 Manager of the State Superannuation Board of Victoria, with a “A” Classification and returned to finish that which I had started years before.
 I scrapped all the work that had been done, evaluated a number of software systems that could be adapted for the administration of a superannuation fund and finally recommended a system that was accepted by the Board.
 I organised the installation of the American Relational Data base Software to control all aspects of the Board’s operations.
 The software manufacturer later advised me that I had created a relational database only second to the American Army who used the same system.
 Maybe it was the fact that I had the Board Room on the top floor as my office that carried me away.
 To me this was the finest work that I had done to date and was proud of my achievement.